Concealed Carry Picture

 Annual Recurrent Training

-• Minimum 12 hours of training annually, including live-fire and updated scenario-based
+• Minimum 12 hours of training annually, including live-fire and updated scenario-based sessions.

 Cost for Training